-Significantly, the bill introduces new protections against retaliation for nurses who make good faith requests for safe harbor.
-It explicitly prohibits health care facilities and their personnel from bullying, demoting, suspending, terminating, or discriminating against nurses for invoking safe harbor, as well as from reporting such actions to the board of nursing.
-Additionally, the post-occurrence review must now include inquiries about any perceived retaliation, ensuring that nurses can safely advocate for patient care without fear of negative consequences.
+Additionally, the bill introduces new protections against retaliation for nurses who invoke safe harbor.
+It explicitly prohibits health care facilities and their personnel from bullying, retaliating, demoting, suspending, terminating, or discriminating against nurses for making a good faith request for safe harbor.
+The review process is also expanded to include inquiries about any perceived retaliation, ensuring that nurses can safely advocate for patient care without fear of negative consequences.

 Statutes affected: introduced version: 61-3A-3